ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2003-01-01-civic-engagement-connected-learning.md

 Think about the problem of food insecurity that many communities around the nation face.
 Insecurity ranges from the houseless population looking for their next meal to families unsure of where that meal will come from, perhaps getting assistance from food banks and organizations that may help lessen the burden.

-Now refer back to your own library roles/assets that you listed in the previous pages, plus what you know about connected learning and civic engagement, and build out a service.
-Situate the problem within your own community.
+Now refer back to your own library roles/assets that you listed in the previous pages, plus what you know about connected learning and civic engagement.
+Situate the problem within your own community, and answer the questions below as a guide to build out a potential service for this hypothetical (or not!) issue.
 For this exercise, don’t consider the constraints of time and budget.

 **Connected Learning**:

 **How does the program connect to youth’s interests?**
 Are there opportunities for “geeking out” or “going deeper” in the program?
 How would you make the program inviting for youth?

-What values are promoted in the program?
+What values are promoted in the service?
 Do these align with what youth in your community value?
 If you don’t have a good grasp of their values, how might you find out?
 Does the program touch on topics of value to both the youth and other ages in your community?

-What values are promoted in the program?
-Do these align with what youth in your community value?
-If you don’t have a good grasp of their values, how might you find out?
-Does the program touch on topics of value to both the youth and other ages in your community?

 **Opportunities**:
-Does the program connect to larger issues outside your community?
+Does the service connect to larger issues outside your community?
 Do the youth have access to tangible real-world career and civic opportunities through this initiative?
 Are there further opportunities the library could provide for youth and the community, using this initiative as a jumping point?

+**Relationships**:
+Does the service promote relationships between youth in the community?
+Between youth and older members of your community?
+Are these relationships beneficial to youth, and if so in what way?

 #### Civic Engagement: